 to work assignments.

 International students can download (pdf) the document, “Title IX Reporting and Resources: Sexual Discrimination and Sexual Misconduct,” as follows:

-student who was, or is, a child (a person under 18 years of age) when
+who was, or is, a child (a person under 18 years of age) when the abuse

 All university personnel are considered “Mandated Reporters” and must report suspected child abuse and child neglect consistent with the university’s Protection of Minors Policy,